 Beyond the fun and games and even the food, Driving America tells an inspiring story that gives you a little better perspective on how one of this world’s greatest innovations has affected you and everything around you, from the shape of our cities and the foods we eat to how we choose to spend our leisure time.

-And what’s even greater about Driving America is that it lives in Henry Ford Museum of American Innovation, so you can easily step outside the exhibit boundaries and take in another fantastic, completely different experience.
+And what’s even greater about Driving America is that it lives in the Henry Ford Museum of American Innovation, so you can easily step outside the exhibit boundaries and take in another fantastic, completely different experience.

 You’ll see an authentic reproduction of the Wright brothers’ flyer, get an up-close look at the limo President John F. Kennedy was riding in that fateful November day in Dallas, and consider the moment Rosa Parks refused to give up her seat as you sit in the actual bus where her actions helped spark the civil rights movement.

-Car Cruises in Metro Detroit
+Auto Shows & Car Cruises in Metro Detroit

 Need to fill your senses with more about cars?
 Here are a few other auto-lovin’ events happening in and around The D that might interest you.